redpanda-data/connect/resources/docs/README.md

 create parallel processing threads.

-The other way to create parallel processor threads is to configure them inside the buffer configuration block, where we can set any number of parallel processor threads independant of how many inputs or outputs we want to use.
+The other way to create parallel processor threads is to configure them inside the [pipeline][pipeline] configuration block, where we can set any number of parallel processor threads independant of how many inputs or outputs we want to use.

 Here are some examples to illustrate: